kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_ui_description.md

-UI design features predefine general UI layouts, components, and their appearance, allowing developers to begin development without concern for these aspects later on.
+UI features predefine general UI layouts, components, and their appearance, allowing developers to begin development without concern for these aspects later on.